Yemi Kale: Life

+He was born into a family of medical professionals.
+His father, Oladele Kale, a preventive and social medicine professor.
+His mother Aderonke Kale was a military psychiatrist who became the first female major-general in the Nigerian Army, rising to command the Nigerian Army Medical Corps.
 Yemi Kale graduated with a BSc (first-class honours) in economics from Addis Ababa University.
 Additionally, he holds an MSc (with distinction) as well as a PhD in economics from the London School of Economics and Political Science (LSE).
 Kale has worked as an equity analyst and a quantitative research analyst where he was later left to become head of research and investment strategy at what is now Stanbic IBTC Bank, where he is credited with being largely responsible for the development of investment research in Nigeria while being head of research at what is now Stanbic IBTC.